softwarecreations/npm-automated-login-totp/README.md

 This allows fully automated (non-interactive) NPM user login that you can run inside a bash script or docker file or upon boot (or whatever) on headless containers, VM's or systems.

 ## Security warning
-By using this script, obviously you're losing 2FA security on your account.
+By using this script, obviously you're losing 2FA security on your NPM account.

 * Use entirely at your own risk
 * Don't run on insecure systems